utopia-repository/netdata-go.d.plugin/modules/weblog/README.md

   is Off.
 The web log collector counts hostnames as IPv4 addresses.
 We recommend either to disable HostnameLookups or use `%a` instead of `%h`.
 - Since httpd 2.0, unlike 1.3, the `%b` and `%B` format strings do not represent the number of bytes sent to the client, but simply the size in bytes of the HTTP response.
-It will will differ, for instance, if the connection is aborted, or if SSL is used.
+It will differ, for instance, if the connection is aborted, or if SSL is used.
 The `%O` format provided by [`mod_logio`](https://httpd.apache.org/docs/2.4/mod/mod_logio.html) will log the actual number of bytes sent over the network.
 - To get `%I` and `%O` working you need to enable `mod_logio` on Apache.